Strongpreneur#Starting A Business

 Funds of this nature are supplied by owners of the business and they are usually made available to the company by ways of:

-1. Retained Earning
+1. Retained Earnings

 This is the profit of the company which is plowed back in the business.
 It is commonly used by small-scale enterprises.
 When a business retains part of its profit, it can always resort to it when the need for finance arises.
 Retain earning is a costless source of finance and its use does not dilute ownership.
 It allows for financial flexibility.